top of page

 Polachrome

-Unfortunately, Polaroid discontinued its portfolio of these films in the early 2000s.
-The Polachrome was an instant color slide film.
+Unfortunately, Polaroid discontinued this entire film lineup in the early 2000s.
+The most famous among them, Polachrome, was a true instant color slide film.

 Polachrome 35mm abgelaufen 1985